tommyil/gemina-examples/response_types.md

 #### Expense Type

-This will represent the expense classification and will contain one of the following values:
+This field represents the expense-classification and contains one of the following values:

 ```json
 [